Perspective Shift

 📬 NEW

-The Perspective Shifts Newsletter launches this month — a short monthly reflection on the inner life of teaching.
+The Perspective Shifts Newsletter comes once a month — a short reflection on the inner life of teaching.

-Each month I send a short letter exploring the inner life of teaching — the quiet moments, questions, and perspective shifts that help educators remain human in the work.
+Each month I explore the inner life of teaching — the quiet moments, questions, and perspective shifts that help educators remain human in the work.

 Join the list →